neuralmagic/sparseml/README.md

 ```

 ## Licenses and Agreements
-* All implementations in this repository are subject to Neural Magic's [Privacy Policy.](https://neuralmagic.com/privacy-policy/)
-* All implementations in this repository are subject to Neural Magic's [Terms of Use.](https://neuralmagic.com/evaluation-license-agreement)
+* All implementations in this repository are subject to Neural Magic's [Legal Policies](https://www.neuralmagic.com/legal)
 * All packages as defined in the requirements.txt and their associated licenses.
 * PyTorch [License.](https://github.com/pytorch/pytorch/blob/master/LICENSE)
 * PyTorch torchvision and models [License.](https://github.com/pytorch/vision/blob/master/LICENSE)